earthly/website/blog/_posts/2021-03-10-understanding-docker-logging-and-log-files.md

 ### Docker Syslog Impacts Container Deployment

 The reliable way to deliver logs is via Docker Syslog with TCP or TLS.
 But this driver needs an established TCP connection to the Syslog server whenever a container starts up.
-And the container will fail ife a connection is not made.
+And the container will fail if a connection is not made.

   ```bash
   docker: Error response from daemon: Failed to initialize logging driver: dial tcp